 What We Are

 Black Women in Charge, Inc. is a nonprofit 501(c)(3) organization founded in Indianapolis, Indiana.
-Its members consist of women between the ages of 18-27 from across the globe, with a plethora of educational disciplines, sharing a passion for advocating for justice.
+Our members are Black women under 30 years old across the globe, with a plethora of educational disciplines, sharing a passion for advocating for justice.

 Yasmine Anderson